sethstephanz/pomodoro-timer/README.md

 # pomodoro-timer
-pomodoro timer with user input
+Pomodoro timer built from scratch to get better acquainted with setInterval functions and DOM functionality.